-A nutrient is a substance providing nourishment essential for growth and life.
+A nutrient is a substance providing nourishment essential for growth, survival, and life.
 This includes vitamins, minerals, essential fatty acids, and other substances.
-It also includes the macronutrients, ie, carbohydrates, fats, and proteins.
+It also includes macronutrients, which are carbohydrates, fats, and proteins.

 Nutrients are essential for good health and weight control.
 As previously mentioned, a nutrient deficiency can cause many obvious symptoms.
-However, because weight gain normally creeps up slowly, it tends to be ignored, not associated with any nutrient deficiency.
+However, because weight gain normally creeps up slowly, it tends to be ignored and is not associated with a shortage of a specific nutrient.

 Macronutrients (macro) are the energy-giving components of foods.
-They are what provides calories.
-Your body needs large quantities of macronutrients to function properly.
+They are what give you energy (calories).
+Your body needs large amounts of macronutrients to function properly.

-Micronutrients (micro) are the vitamins, minerals, trace minerals, antioxidants, and other nutrients your body needs to be healthy.
-Your body needs only small amounts of micronutrient compared to macronutrients, but that doesn’t mean they’re less important.
+Micronutrients (micro) are the nutrients — such as vitamins, minerals, trace minerals, and antioxidants — your body needs to be healthy and survive.
+Your body needs only small amounts of micronutrients compared to macronutrients, but that doesn’t mean they’re less important.
 These nutrients are essential for strong bones and teeth, collagen repair, heart health, proper functioning of the immune system, and much more.

-The quality and quantity of these nutrients vary greatly, and you have a choice on both.
+The quality and quantity of these nutrients vary greatly, and you have a choice of both.
 For instance, you can select fresh or frozen non-starchy veggies and a cut of grass-fed prime rib for dinner.
 By doing so, you will enjoy a meal containing high amounts of healing macros and micros.
 Or…you can select heavily processed foods, such as a microwave dinner and some dinner rolls.
-Processed foods usually contain more macros than micros because food processing removes much of the vitamins and minerals from them.
-You’re left with protein, fat, and carbs — and low-quality macros at that.
-These foods contain inSANE hydrogenated fats, starchy carbs, and sugars.
-You’ll have lots of calories but few nutrient.
+Processed foods usually contain more macros than micros because food processing removes many of the vitamins and minerals from them.
+You’re left with protein, fat, and carbs — low-quality ones.
+These foods contain inSANE hydrogenated fats, starchy carbs, and sugars that provide lots of calories but few nutrients.

-A steady diet these types of foods give you a nutrient deficiency that elevates your setpoint weight, which causes you to gain weight and prevents you from losing weight long-term.
+A steady diet of these types of foods gives you a nutrient deficiency that elevates your setpoint weight, which causes you to gain weight and prevents you from losing weight long-term.

 The setpoint weight is the amount of fat your body thinks you should have based on a highly coordinated feedback system between the brain, digestive system, and hormones.
 Together, they synchronize the activities that keep you close to your setpoint weight.